 In 1987, while a student at New York University, Matt teamed up with Marshall Madow and co-founded The Hour, shared the stage with Blues Traveler, opened for Richie Havens, Hot Tuna, Dave Matthews Band and released three albums: Hold Back the Reins (1989), and with drummer Carey Harmon (now in Railroad Earth), Fricker-Nicker Sessions (1991) and Songs of Sweden (1992).
 Around this time Turk became acquainted with producer Phil Ramone, during studio work singing with Phoebe Snow on Russ Irwin's debut.
 "Phil took an interest in my music and gave me a great tutoring on the craft of songwriting," remembers Matt.

 For several years, Matt coordinated and hosted the Circle of Song and Jam tents at Clearwater's Great Hudson River Revival.
 Since 1997, Matt Turk serves as resident musician at Congregation B'nai Jeshurun in New York City and is an Arts Westchester Roster Artist.
 Matt served two terms (June 2010-June 2012) as President of the Board of Tribes Hill, the Hudson Valley kindred folk music organization.
 Matt is the Musical Director-in-Residence at Tamid NYC which meets at the historic 9/11 Chapel.
+He is a Faculty Member of the Debbie Friedman School of Sacred Music of HUC-JIR in Guitar Performance.
 He lives in Hastings-on-Hudson, NY with his wife Ilana Arazie and son Leo.

 Primary artist*, Band Member~, Side Musician^

 Matt Turk Cold Revival, 2014*

 Pete Seeger Lorre Wyatt A More Perfect Union, 2012^